jorgelbg/dashflare/README.md

 Cloudflare Edge Workers have certain limitations that prohibit any connection between the edge worker and any outside resource that cannot be reached through the ports `80` or `443`.
 By default Loki is listening on port `3100`, you can either change this or run Loki behind a transparent proxy.
-Grafana is will be listening in the default port (`3000`).
+Grafana is listening in the default port (`3000`).

 Another security practice of Cloudflare Edge Workers is that requests from the edge worker can only be made against endpoints that are associated with a domain.
 This means that if you try to set the `LOKI_HOST` environment variable to an IP address, the edge worker will not be able send any data.

-> It is still possible to run loki locally, we need to expose the loki instance to the Internet directly in
+> It is still possible to run loki locally, we need to expose the loki instance
-> domain/subdomain.
-Another posibility (especially useful for development) is to use a service like
+> to the Internet directly in a domain/subdomain.
+Another posibility (especially
+> useful for development) is to use a service like [ngrok](https://ngrok.com/)
-> [ngrok](https://ngrok.com/) to forward the traffic.
+> to forward the traffic.

 ## 🤠 wrangler